sharmalab/yunpipe/docs/general.md

 This tool is developed on Python 3.5.1.
 Using this on previous versions of python 3 or python 2 has not been tested.

-Now cloud_pipe is on Pypi, and it supports pip.
-To install cloud_pipe, `pip install cloud_pipe`.
-After install cloud_pipe:
+Now yunpipe is on Pypi, and it supports pip.
+To install yunpipe, `pip install yunpipe`.
+After install yunpipe:

 To submit an algorithm or bring your analyze tool, use `wrap -d`.
 For more options, check:
 ```